About this policy

 Engaging with the PWSS anonymously or using a pseudonym

-However, if you wish to report a serious incident or workplace conflict that amounts to a work health and safety risk, and proceed with a workplace review, the PWSS will need to identify you.
+However, if you wish to report a serious incident or workplace conflict that amounts to a work health and safety risk, and proceed with a local resolution option or a workplace review, the PWSS will need to identify you.
 The PWSS case coordinator who is working with you anonymously will discuss your options in this situation.

 We will need to verify your identity before disclosing confidential or personal information to you to ensure an unauthorised disclosure of personal information does not occur.
 However, if you are only seeking information of a general nature, for example about our operations, we will not need to identify you.